astronomer/astro-docs/enterprise/next/02_develop/02_customize-image.md

     $ docker build --build arg PYTHON_MAJOR_MINOR_VERSION=3.8 -t astronomer-certified:python3.8-2.0.0-buster
     ```

+4. Update the `FROM` line of your `Dockerfile` to reference the custom image.
+Based on the previous example, the line would read:

+    ```
+    FROM astronomer-certified:python3.8-2.0.0-buster
+    ```

 > **Note:** Astronomer Certified Docker images for Apache Airflow 1.10.14+ are Debian-based only.
 To run Docker images based on Alpine-Linux for Airflow versions 1.10.7, 1.10.10, or 1.10.12, specify alpine3.10 instead of buster.